Spanish Tortilla Recipe (Tortilla Española) with Roasted Red Pepper Sauce

 What Is A Spanish Tortilla?

-The Spanish Tortilla is essentially a baked omelette consisting of soft-cooked potatoes and onions.
+This tortilla española is essentially a baked omelette consisting of soft-cooked potatoes and onions.
 This mixture is cooked in oil and eventually mixed into whisked eggs and cooked.
 Traditionally, it’s served at room temperature.

 How To Make A Spanish Tortilla